seanbreckenridge/url_cache/README.md

 This is currently very alpha and in development, so expect changes to the API/interface.
 It aims to walk the line between extracting enough text/data for it to be useful, but no so much that it takes enormous amounts of space.

+As it stands I'm sort of pessimistic this would ever be a silver bullet, getting useful info out of arbitrary HTML is hard, so you're sort of stuck writing parsers for each website you're interested in.
+However, I still use this frequently, especially as a cache for API information like described [below](#api-cache-examples)

 Current TODOs:

 - [ ] Add more sites using the [abstract interface](https://github.com/seanbreckenridge/url_cache/blob/master/src/url_cache/sites/abstract.py), to get more info from sites I use commonly.
 Ideally, should be able to re-use common scraper/parsers/API interface libraries in python, instead of recreating everything from scratch